MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-maximize-relevance.md

 ---

-# Maximize relevance (RAG tutorial - Azure AI Search)
+# Tutorial: Maximize relevance (RAG in Azure AI Search)

 In this tutorial, learn how to improve the relevance of search results used in RAG solutions.
 Azure AI Search includes a broad range of relevance tuning capabilities.
 Learn which ones are best for solving specific problems.